Clapzzy/VoiceChat/README.md

 ## ⚠️ **Work in Progress** ⚠️

 This is still very much a work in progress!
-If you run into connection issues or things just don’t work, it’s probably because **I haven’t set up a STUN server yet**.
+If you run into connection issues or things just don’t work, it’s probably because **I haven’t set up a TURN server yet**.
 WebRTC needs that to work properly across different networks, so yeah… expect some problems for now.

 -----